 In her position, she assessed how human rights law applied to local cases, including violent events from Guatemala's 30-year armed conflict and inhumane treatment of transgender prisoners and people with mental disabilities.

 A graduate of Loyola Marymount University's Loyola Law School, she received a Loyola Public Interest Fellowship (2011-13), which funds her current work.

 Anna coordinated a joint project with Disability Rights International, advocating for the rights of patients in Guatemala's only national mental health hospital, the Federico Mora Hospital in Guatemala City.
 A 2012 inspection of the facility revealed widespread abuse of children and adults, women subjected to sexual violence, and denial of basic medical care.

-"Visiting the hospital to document abuses, interview people and monitor the situation is the most difficult part of my job," Anna says.
-"The conditions are so extreme that it is draining, shocking, and disturbing to visit"
+"Visiting the hospital to document abuses, interview people and monitor the situation was the most difficult part of my job," Anna says.
+"The conditions are so extreme that it is draining, shocking, and disturbing to visit."